-- convening the annual general assembly of the shareholders and extraordinary general meetings of the shareholders if requested to do so by shareholders representing at least 40 per cent of the capital of the PJSC; - preparing a report on the PJSC's budget, profit and loss account, activities and financial position; - providing suggestions on the distribution of profits; - chairing the general assembly and communicating resolutions passed there to the Ministry of Economy; - developing procedural rules for corporate governance and supervising and controlling the application thereof; - establishing development programmes to improve the knowledge and skill of the board members; - developing rules relating to directors' and employees' dealings in the PJSC's (or its affiliates) securities; - forming the audit committee and the nomination and remuneration committee; - establishing an internal control system (to manage risk, apply corporate governance rules and ensure compliance with applicable law); - conducting an annual review of the internal control system and providing a report thereon to the shareholders; and - disclosing to shareholders material events, significant resolutions, positions and activities of the PJSC.
+- convening the annual general assembly of the shareholders, and extraordinary general meetings of the shareholders if requested to do so by shareholders, representing at least 40% of the capital of the PJSC.
+Please note the comments with respect to extraordinary general meetings set out in the response to question 2.1.
+Under the 2015 CCL, the board of directors must convene a general assembly when requested to do so by one or more shareholders who hold shares representing at least 20% of the share capital (unless the articles of association of the company provide for a lower percentage); - preparing a report on the PJSC's budget, profit and loss account, activities and financial position; - providing suggestions on the distribution of profits; - chairing the general assembly and communicating resolutions passed there to the Ministry of Economy; - developing procedural rules for corporate governance and supervising and controlling the application thereof; - establishing development programmes to improve the knowledge and skill of the board of directors; - developing rules relating to directors' and employees' dealings in the PJSC's (or its affiliates) securities; - forming the audit committee and the nomination and remuneration committee; - establishing an internal control system (to manage risk, apply corporate governance rules and ensure compliance with applicable law); - conducting an annual review of the internal control system and providing a report thereon to the shareholders; and - disclosing to shareholders material events, significant resolutions, positions and activities of the PJSC.